Playing Pickleball Game Safe During Pregnancy

 The Good Side: Why Pickleball Might Be Okay

-- Moderate Fun: Pickleball gets your heart pumping at a moderate level, fitting ACOG's 150-minute goal.
+• Moderate Fun: Playing pickleball game gets your heart pumping at a moderate level, fitting ACOG's 150-minute goal.
 It's great for staying fit without overdoing it.

 Expert pickleball opinion often agrees: moderate activities like this are safe for uncomplicated pregnancies.
 Just use a good pickleball paddle that's light and easy to handle.